 She refused to saddle the carousel horse, and demanded I hold her as we spun around.
 She ran as fast as she could in the opposite direction when her big sister boarded the baby roller coaster.
 The rides were not for her two-year-old self, or so she thought.

-When I see my two-year-old’s hesitation, I don’t feel angry at her for being afraid.
+When I see my little girl’s hesitation, I don’t feel angry at her for being afraid.
 I don’t force her to do the things that frighten her, wrestling her down and buckling her in for a ride her little emotions can’t handle.
 I get down on her level and see how large and looming everything looks from there.
 Then, I comfort her and counsel her.
 I tell her how the ride is slow enough for her, that she’s safe, that this will be fun, that she can look at her brother, sister, mom, and dad, for assurance.
 Continue reading →

 She pulled a crumpled surprise from her canvas bag.
 My friend had heard that our favorite little Italian fusion restaurant was giving away these hip Vespa T-shirts, and she rushed over to snag one for me.